RaphaelHebert/nsdpy/READMEfunctions.txt

 		-if the gene matches, the location information is extracted from the information line.
 		-else it returns
-		-the results is appended to the fasta file given as input base on the dispatch values from dicttaxo parameter -returns the accession number(STRING)
+		-the results is appended to the fasta file given as input base on the dispatch values from dicttaxo parameter

+	OUTPUT
+		-returns the accession number(STRING)

+Function genbankfields(text, genelist):
+this function is called by the taxo function

+	INPUTS:
+		-text (STRING) the text of a genbank file
+		-genelist (LIST) a list of regexp to be used as filters

+	ACTION:
+		-extract the accession version number, DNA sequence, organism name and lineage from the text then add these in a dict -split the text every "  gene  " and iterate over the list of result calling the search function and splitting the results every "  CDS  " to iterate over these results calling again the search function
+		-from the calls to search function it gets two dictionnaries: one for the "  gene  " sequence and one for "  CDS  " sequence.
+		-if one or more filter is provided in the genelist: for each CDS sequences, looks for a match between the filters and the "gene", "product", "gene_synonym" and "note" fields from the Genbank file.if no mtach found it compares the start and stop of the location field from the "  gene  " and the "  CDS  " file are the same it looks for a match in the gene sequence fields.
+If a mtach is found it writes the dictionnary containing the cds sequence informations is appended to the list of dictionnares the function will return.
+		-if no filter is provided the the dictionnary containing the cds sequence informations is directly appended to the list of dictionnares the function will return.

+	OUTPUTS
+		-list of dictionnaries (LIST)
+		-DNA sequence (STRING)

+Function search(dna, dictentry, s):
+This function is called by the genbankfields function

+	INPUTS
+		-dna (STRING) the dna sequence from the genbank file -dictentry (DICTIONNARY) a dictionnary containing the information from the genbank file extracted by the genbankfield function.
+		-s (STRING) the part of the genbank file to analyse

+	ACTION
+		-extract the location and the corresponding dna sequence, product, protein_id, gene, note, gene_synonym and locus_tag information form the corresponding fields found in the genbank file
+		-duplicates the dictentry and append the all the extracted informations to it.

+	OUTPUT
+		-dict1 (DICTIONNARY) a dictionnary containing all the informations extracted from the genabnk file.